P0304

 - Is P0304 common on 4-cylinder cars?

-- Yes — on many inline fours, P0304 is a frequent isolated misfire code when one coil or plug fails.
-We still confirm on data, not assumptions.
+- Yes — on many inline fours, P0304 shows up when one coil or plug fails on the rearmost cylinder.
+We still confirm on scan data before replacing anything.